Deploy Azure Resources with Terraform – Storage Account Containers

 Terraform is a robust, flexible tool that helps you define, manage, and automate infrastructure—empowering teams to handle complex setups with ease and precision.

-But let’s get back to how can we use it to create blob containers in a storage account!
+But let’s get back to how we can use it to create blob containers in a storage account!

 Well, this is a POC, and you should follow it to the extent of your needs, and scale from there if necessary.